 While identifying precise figures on regionalised labour deficits and demand within Australia continues to prove challenging, the size and significance of the overall problem is well-documented.
 Studies have shown that more than 60% of growers in the horticulture (fruit and vegetable) sector experience difficulty recruiting and, as a consequence, have left produce unpicked to rot and waste.
 Similar difficulties in securing workers in the dairy sector has led to losses of up to \$364 million per year.
 Numerous studies across different commodities, regions, and job types have highlighted the scale of the problem.
 For example:

-- The NFF's 2018 National Farm Workforce Survey indicates that 80% of farmers experience serious difficulty finding workers. - In 2010, the Australian Farm Institute estimated the labour shortfall by 2018 would be 102,438 full-time equivalent workers. - The Victorian agrifood sector ranks labour shortage as the number one issue hampering its performance. - University of Adelaide Professor Joanna Howe found that 60% of growers experience difficulty recruiting and, as a consequence, have left produce unpicked. - Australian Dairy Farmers' reports that labour challenges cost the dairy sector up to \$364 million each year.
+- The NFF's 2018 National Farm Workforce Survey indicates that 80% of farmers experience serious difficulty finding workers. - In 2010, the Australian Farm Institute estimated the labour shortfall by 2018 would be 102,438 full-time equivalent workers. - The Victorian agrifood sector ranks labour shortage as the number one issue hampering its performance. - Australian Dairy Farmers' reports that labour challenges cost the dairy sector up to \$364 million each year. - Recent reports on the impact of COVID-19 on farm labour indicates an additional shortfall exceeding 20,000 workers due to international and domestic border closures.
+Attempts to reopen pathways for foreign workers to safely enter into Australia have been hampered by the fragmented nature of the visa systems that are currently relied upon.